ghc/ghc/docs/users_guide/glasgow_exts.rst

 in which case, ``Example`` would export the type constructor ``MyNum`` with the data constructor ``MkNum`` and also the pattern synonym ``Zero``.

-Bundled patterns synoyms are type checked to ensure that they are of the same type as the type constructor which they are bundled with.
+Bundled patterns synonyms are type checked to ensure that they are of the same type as the type constructor which they are bundled with.
 A pattern synonym ``P`` can not be bundled with a type constructor ``T`` if ``P``\'s type is visibly incompatible with ``T``.